 - Note: Selecting Update tax form will delete your current tax form, and you'll need to fill out and submit a new one.

-Vrbo is required by the IRS to send Form 1099-K if you are a U.S. person, and we processed any number of transactions on your behalf with a gross value exceeding $600 during the calendar year 2022.
+Vrbo is required by the IRS to send Form 1099-K if you are a U.S. person, and we processed more than 200 payment transactions with a gross amount exceeding $20,000 USD during the calendar year 2023.

-If you are a U.S. person and the address on the active W-9 falls within a certain state, for example, Massachusetts or Vermont, Vrbo may be required to complete and file Form 1099-K with the state as well.
+If you are a U.S. person and the address on the active W-9 falls within a certain state with a threshold below the federal threshold, Vrbo may be required to complete and file Form 1099-K with the state as well.

 Vrbo will send 1099-K forms to eligible payees by the end of January via mail.
 For security purposes, Vrbo will never send Form 1099-K via email.